BeRay31/simpleVueApp/README.md

 # run json server at localhost:3000
 json-server --watch db.json

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 (in another terminal)
 npm run dev

 # ENJOY THE APP (NOT PERFECT THO)